jameskabbes/analytics_workshop2/README.md

   />
 </p>

-In many physics problems such as this example, the only way to solve the problem is to perform a computer simulation. **Solve for the unitless value `k`, given the following**:
+In many physics problems such as this example, the only way to solve the problem is to perform a simulation with very small time steps. **Solve for the value `k`, given the following**:

 - The ball is dropped from a height of `50 meters`
 - The gravitational constant `g` = `9.81 m/(s^2)`